 And on the other end of the spectrum, the belief that all fairytales were "originally" gory grimdark horror stories before their Disneyfication.
 Some were gory by modern standards and there's a lot of Values Dissonance, but overall it's not as bad as many people make it out to be.

 One of the most egregious examples of a Dead Unicorn Trope via Disneyfication is True Love's Kiss.
 Fairy Tales such as Sleeping Beauty, Beauty and the Beast, and Snow White and the Seven Dwarfs did originally involve romance and kissing, but not as their central focus or Deus ex Machina.
 In the Grimms' version of Sleeping Beauty, the title character and her kingdom do awaken after the prince kisses her, but the kiss is not what breaks the spell—they awaken simply because the hundred years of sleep designated by the spell are over that day; the prince just happens to be in the right place at the right time.
 In the original proto-version of Sleeping Beauty, the princess awakened after the prince "made love" to her, she gave birth to children, and one of them sucked the poisoned needle out of her thumb.
-There was always kissing in Fairy Tales, but the power of the kiss has been inflated via Disneyfication and the words true loved added.
+And in the original version of Snow White and the Seven Dwarfs, Snow White awoke from her enchanted sleep after the Prince accidentally dropped her coffin, dislodging the chunk of poisoned apple stuck in her throat.
+There was always kissing in Fairy Tales, but the power of the kiss has been inflated via Disneyfication and the words "true love" added.

 MythBusters made reference to one when tackling the (busted) myth that steel-toed boots could actually sever toes instead of protecting them.
 Adam commented about "samurai movies" where the tip of someone's boot would be cut off, except the toes are intact right behind where the tip was severed.
 This is actually a somewhat common comedy trope, but its appearance in a "samurai movie" is highly dubious at best (what with the characters wearing sandals and all).